forlilab/bottchscore/README.md

 Require OpenBabel v.3.0 or newer.

 All reading formats supported by [OpenBabel](http://openbabel.org/wiki/Main_Page) are supported.
 Although, there might be errors with molecule labels when using the ChemDraw format (just delete molecule labels).

+## Support
+For help and support, please subscribe to the [CCSB mailing list](https://autodocksuite.scripps.edu/support/).